-Social Support for Parents
+Social Support for Parents of Autistic Kids

 Social support for parents of autistic children is paramount.
 Raising a child with special needs is lovely, rewarding, and a blessing in many ways.
 However, it can also be tiring, stressful, and overwhelming at times.
 Having social support can significantly increase a person’s well-being.
 The four types of social support needed for a healthy and happy life include: